Cochineal: Use as pigment

 Prior to the Spanish invasion, Aztecs also used cochineal pigments in their manuscripts.
 The 16th century Florentine Codex contains a variety of illustrations with multiple variations of the red pigments.
-Specifically in the case of achiotl (light red), technical analysis of the paint reveals multiple layers of the pigment although the layers of the pigment is not visible to the naked eye.
+Specifically in the case of achiotl (light red), technical analysis of the paint reveals multiple layers of the pigment although the layering of the pigment is not visible to the naked eye.
 Therefore, it proves that the process of applying multiple layers is more significant in comparison to the actual color itself.
 Furthermore, the process of layering the various hues of the same pigment on top of each other enabled the Aztec artists to create variations in the intensity of the subject matter.
 A bolder application of pigment draws the viewer's eye to the subject matter which commands attention and suggests a power of the viewer.
 A weaker application of pigment commands less attention and has less power.
 This would suggest that the Aztec associated the intensity of pigments with the idea of power and life.

 Pigments are insoluble finely ground particles which are mixed with a liquid to make a paint.
 To be useful as a pigment, a substance should be insoluble in the vehicle with which it is mixed, in contrast to a dye which is soluble.
 The activity of carmines can vary widely depending on their preparation and composition: they tend to be unstable and can vary in solubility depending on pH.

 Recipes for artists' use of crimson appear in many early painting and alchemical handbooks throughout the Middle Ages.
 Red lake pigments were known to be particularly unstable as early as the 1400s.
 When cochineal lakes were introduced in Europe, artists soon found that they were not light-fast.
 The paint turns brown and fades in sunlight, although it is somewhat more permanent if mixed with oil rather than water color.
 As a result, carmine's use as a pigment was discouraged: its primary use was as a dye rather than in paints.